interaction-lab/blossom-public/README.md

 sudo apt-get install xvfb
 ```

-## Building Blossom

-To build your own Blossom, check out the [Build Guide](https://github.com/hrc2/blossom-public/wiki).
-The rest of this document will teach you how to set up the software to run the robot.

-_Note that you need to have the basic software set up to correctly build Blossom_

 ## Running Blossom

 ### CLI
 To start the CLI, plug Blossom in and run
 ```
 python start.py
 ```
 _Error: could not open port.
 You may need to run `sudo chmod 777 <the name of the port>.`
 Ex: `sudo chmod 777 /dev/ttyACM0`